As a Weapon Engineer Officer you will be one of the Navy’s weapon, communication, sensor and combat management system experts.

 - Gain an appreciation of the roles at sea

 - Confirm the trainees commitment to life at sea

 Phase two also focuses on academic development.
 Trainees are lectured in Defence Communication topics such as service writing and oral communication.
 Officers are expected to have an understanding of wider national and defence policies, international relations and maritime doctrine.

 PHASE THREE – LEADERSHIP

 The final phase of JOCT has a strong leadership focus covering both theoretical and practical aspects.
 The trainees are put through a number of assessments.
 The assessments are scenario driven and provide the trainees with the opportunity to display their individual and combined skills.

-On completion of JOCT, those without tertiary engineering qualifications will be sponsored through a scheme to complete either a Bachelor of Engineering (Honours), or a Bachelor of Engineering Technology.
+On completion of JOCT, those without tertiary engineering qualifications will be sponsored through a scheme to complete either a Bachelor of Engineering (Honours), a Bachelor of Engineering Technology or similar degree.
 If you join with a tertiary engineering qualification, you’ll be promoted to Sub-Lieutenant, and usually start the next available SEMC.

 The SEMC is a professional application training course in Naval Weapon Engineering, which will complement your academic training and prepare you for the next step of your professional development.
 The course covers weapons engineering theory and practice, before you return to New Zealand and gain practical experience in charge of the operation of relevant systems.

 SEMC training is recognised as professional development towards registration as a Chartered Engineer.

 On completion of SEMC you will be posted to a Royal New Zealand Navy Ship to gain further skills and experience necessary to manage the entire Weapon Engineering Department.
 During this time you will be supervised and mentored by the senior Weapon Engineer Officer onboard.